danloveg/Capstone-Project-Database-UI/README.md

-# Capstone Project - Computer Engineering
+# Capstone Project User Interface

 ## Summary
 This code is a part of Group 17's Capstone project for the Fall 2018/Winter 2019 terms.